pc-aide/Intune/Apps/Win32/Bios/Lenovo/m93p/Bios-ThinkStation m93p x.v.md

 16. Value : `FBKTE0A`
 17. Associated with a 32-bit app on 64-bit clients : no
 18. Assignments\Add group : Intune_Desktop_M93p_Lenovo

+---

+## companyPortal
+1. run\companyPortal:

+2. force sync from the client or Intune